-Processor speeds indicate the internal clock speed of the microprocessor; other factors also affect application performance.
+Processor speed indicates the internal clock speed of the microprocessor; other factors also affect application performance.

-CD drive speeds list the variable read rate.
-Actual speeds vary and are often less than the maximum possible.
+CD or DVD drive speed is the variable read rate.
+Actual speeds vary and are often less than the possible maximum.

-When referring to processor storage, real and virtual storage, or channel volume, KB stands for approximately 1000 bytes, MB stands for approximately 1 000 000 bytes, and GB stands for approximately 1 000 000 000 bytes.
+When referring to processor storage, real and virtual storage, or channel volume, KB stands for 1024 bytes, MB stands for 1 048 576 bytes, and GB stands for 1 073 741 824 bytes.

 When referring to hard disk drive capacity or communications volume, MB stands for 1 000 000 bytes, and GB stands for 1 000 000 bytes.
-Total user-accessible capacity may vary depending on operating environments.
+Total user-accessible capacity can vary depending on operating environments.

-Maximum internal hard disk drive capacities assume the replacement of any standard hard disk drives and population of all hard disk drive bays with the largest currently supported drives available from IBM.
+Maximum internal hard disk drive capacities assume the replacement of any standard hard disk drives and population of all hard disk drive bays with the largest currently supported drives that are available from IBM.

-Maximum memory may require replacement of the standard memory with an optional memory module.
+Maximum memory might require replacement of the standard memory with an optional memory module.

-IBM makes no representation or warranties regarding non-IBM products and services that are ServerProven, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
+IBM makes no representation or warranties regarding non-IBM products and services that are ServerProven®, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 These products are offered and warranted solely by third parties.